-The authors of the SANS Institute's DEV540 Secure DevOps & Cloud Application Security course put together a Secure DevOps Toolchain poster.
+The authors of the SANS Institute's SEC540 Cloud Security and DevOps Automation course put together a Cloud Security and DevSecOps Best Practices poster.
 Our SecDevOps Toolchain breaks the SecDevOps process down into 5 key phases with a detailed list of associated tools.

 - Pre-Commit: Security controls that can take place before code is checked into version control.

 - Commit: Fast, automated security checks that are invoked by continuous integration tools during the build.

 - Acceptance: Automated security acceptance tests, functional tests, and out of band security scans that are invoked by continuous integration tools as artifacts are delivered to testing / staging environments.

 - Production: Security smoke tests and configuration checks that are invoked by continuous integration tools as artifacts are delivered to the production environment.